Assignment 6

 1.5: Therefore, all HMC implementations on the computer need to discretise the simulated trajectory dictated by Hamilton's equations.
 Which computational method does Stan (an most other HMC based algorithms) use for discretisation?

 1.6: It is not necessary in this course to know the computational details behind the leapfrog integrator, only that it is applied for L steps along the Hamiltonian trajectory with step size, \(\epsilon\).
-The figure below by Neal (2012) shows dynamic simulation in the joint position-momentum space using leapfrog methd.
+The figure below by Neal (2012) shows dynamic simulation in the joint position-momentum space using leapfrog method.
 Based on these figures, which of the following statements is false=

 Figure 1